mozey/solid/README.md

 - Facilitates easier adaptation to changing requirements.

 **Applied to Go**:
+- Compose simple types with embedding rather than extending them through inheritance<sup>[[Go UK 2016](https://youtu.be/zzAdEt3xZ1M?si=mqvhWHYkr7Guybnd&t=1294)]</sup>
+- Types are *open for extension* by embedding<sup>[[Go UK 2016](https://youtu.be/zzAdEt3xZ1M?si=mqvhWHYkr7Guybnd&t=484)]</sup>
+- The method set of a type cannot be altered by embedding it into other types, and is therefore *closed to modification*
+- Methods in Go are syntactic sugar around functions with a pre-declared formal parameter, that being it's receiver.
-- Common interface to add functionality without changing existing code
+- Use common interfaces to add functionality without changing existing code

 [OCP Examples](https://github.com/mozey/solid/tree/main/b-open-closed)
 - Common Go Mistakes: *"Abstractions should be discovered, not created.
 To prevent unnecessary complexity, create an interface when you need it and not when you foresee needing it"*<sup>[[Interface pollution](https://100go.co/#interface-pollution-5)]</sup>